 Our studio has Stoll electronic knitting machinery.
-Most all the materials in our on-line resources translate to any brand of knitting machinery, including Shima, Cixing, Steiger, Longxing, and others.
+Most ALL materials in our on-line resources translate to ANY brand of knitting machinery, including Shima, Cixing, Steiger, Longxing, and others.
 We are not subsidized by any machine builder or yarn supplier.

 All content is our own opinion without endorsement.